bwmarrin/go-alone/README.md

 **For a fast and easy to use snowflake ID library, check out [this](https://github.com/bwmarrin/snowflake)**

-## Status @ 2017-04-18
-This package should be considered stable and completed with a frozen API.

 ## Getting Started
 This assumes you already have a working Go environment, if not please see [this page](https://golang.org/doc/install) first.